Stock events for American Water Works Co., Inc. (AWK)

 Overview of American Water Works Co., Inc.’s business

-American Water Works Co., Inc. is the largest publicly traded water and wastewater utility company in the United States.
-It operates in the Utilities sector, specifically the Utilities - Regulated Water industry, providing water and wastewater management services to various customers.
-The company also serves the U.S. government on military installations.
-It has an extensive infrastructure, including numerous water and wastewater treatment plants and thousands of miles of pipe.
+American Water Works Co., Inc. (AWK) is the largest publicly traded water and wastewater utility company in the United States, operating within the Utilities sector, specifically in the Regulated Water industry.
+The company owns utilities that provide essential water and wastewater services to various customers.
+American Water also provides water and wastewater services to the U.S. government on military installations and offers municipal and industrial contract services.

 AWK’s Geographic footprint